EXHIBITION DATES: SEPTEMBER 1 – 24, 2017

 RECEPTION: SATURDAY, SEPTEMBER 9 from 6 PMP – 9 PM

 Local visual artist Jon Savage recently set his sights on connecting with other Deaf artists across the country using the hashtag #deafartist.
 He approached gallery owner Patric Stillman, who recently held a significant exhibition for the LGBTQIA community at The Studio Door in North Park.
-Together, they have planned a national exhibition featuring Deaf and Hard of hearing artists to celebrate National Deaf Awareness month from September 1 - 24, 2017 with an artist reception on Saturday, September 9 from 6 - 9 PM.
+Together, they have planned a national exhibition featuring Deaf and Hard of hearing artists to celebrate National Deaf Awareness month from September 1 - 24, 2017.
+Deaf Community Services will be partnering with the gallery for the artist reception on Saturday, September 9 from 6 - 9 PM.

 "This is an important moment for San Diego's community to celebrate the Deaf art.
 My fellow artists offer a unique point of view and this exhibition celebrates the rich artistic traditions of Deaf contemporary artists," said Savage, whose own works that have been increasing in popularity among San Diego's art patrons will be on display in HYPE at The Studio Door, which is a co-op styled gallery that The Studio Door also operates.

 "I'm thrilled that Jon spearheaded this exhibit where we get to feature general works by Deaf artists as well as works from the De'VIA [Deaf View/Image Art] movement.
 This art movement is a growing trend these days among artists seeking to express the experience of being deaf.
 Its truly a form of Deaf Pride in that it deals with themes of empowerment, American Sign Language (ASL) and perceptions based upon the Deaf experience," said Stillman.